Policy last updated

 Legal protections

-Equal opportunity legislation contains a positive duty which requires employers to make workplace adjustments for employees and prospective employees with disability (subject to the exceptions outlined below).
+Federal and state anti-discrimination legislation contains a positive duty which requires employers to make workplace adjustments for employees and prospective employees with disability (subject to the exceptions outlined below).

-- where an unjustifiable hardship would be imposed by the provision of special services or facilities which are necessary for the person with the disability to do the work;
+- where an unjustifiable hardship would be imposed by the provision of special services or facilities which are necessary for the person with the disability to do the work

 - general exceptions such as if the discrimination is necessary to protect the health or safety of any person or property, or where the discrimination is authorised by another piece of legislation.